openenergymonitor/emontx4/docs/technical.md

 We have chosen current limiting resistors on the primary to give an input current of ~4mA at 240V RMS and 2mA at 120V RMS in order to reduce both the extent of the phase error and the variation - the curve is flatter between 2mA and 4mA than it is between 1mA and 2mA.

 This does of course have a small penalty in terms of increased power consumption.
-Increasing from 0.5W at 2mA to 1W at mA. **What effect does this added power dissipation have on increased primary coil resistance due to temperature effects and associated errors?**
+Increasing from 0.5W at 2mA to 1W at 4mA.

-**What is the added phase error from other components in the input circuit?** Can the LTSpice model be configured to replicate the phase error in the datasheet?

 ![zmpt101b_phase_error.png](img/zmpt101b_phase_error.png)